junxit/us-congress-bills-115/bill.md

 ## § 7.
 Transparency and reporting to Congress

-- **(a)** *Annual report on the implementation of strategy* Not later than each March 31 immediately following a fiscal year during which the strategy developed pursuant to section 4(a) was carried out, the President shall—
+- **(a)** *Annual report on the implementation of strategy* Not later than each March 31 immediately following a fiscal year during which the strategy developed pursuant to section 4(a) was carried out, the President shall— Not later than 180 days after the end of each fiscal year during which the strategy developed pursuant to section 4(a) is carried out, the President shall—
   - **(1)** submit a report to the appropriate congressional committees that describes the implementation of such strategy; and
   - **(2)** make the report described in paragraph (1) available to the public.
 - **(b)** *Matters To be included* The report required under subsection (a) shall include—